Paper submission deadline – final extension to 18 February 2022

 |Submission Type||Published in LNCS||Pages (max.)|

 You are welcome to participate in one of the thematic tracks or in the Main Track (if your topic does do fit any thematic track but still falls within the scope of the conference).
 During submission, you may select either a “Full/Short Paper” or a “Abstract Only” publication.
-By default, it would be an oral presentation.
-If you prefer to present a poster, please check the “Poster Presentation” option in the submission page.
+You can also define your preference for an oral or poster presentation.
+Please understand that this is only a preference.
+The presentation type of accepted submissions will ultimately be defined by the Organizing Committee and communicated in the notification email.

 While we encourage full paper submissions, the “Abstract Only” option caters to researchers who can only publish in specific journals or work for companies in circumstances such that they cannot publish at all, but still want to present their work and discuss it with their peers at ICCS.
 In the “Abstract Only” option, a short abstract is published in a book of abstracts, but not in LNCS.